datalad/datalad/paper.md

 # - name: Ilya Shlyakhter  # 0 commits, issues: opened 12 participated in 3
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Andy Connolly  # 12 commits, issues: opened 0 participated in 2
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Alejandro de la Vega  # 4 commits, issues: opened 7 participated in 3
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are